 All that said …

-Don’t let all the officialdom of running a business put you off; it can be scary but being your own boss, even on a part time basis, could be one of the most rewarding things that you ever do in your life.
+Don’t let all the officialdom of running a business put you off; it can be frightening but being your own boss, even on a part time basis, could be one of the most rewarding things that you ever do in your life.